 To call a spade a spade is a rare trait, especially in tumultuous times, but that was the enduring hallmark of journalist, screenwriter and legendary short stories author, Saadat Hasan Manto, who showed his contemporaries that literature and fiction didn’t have to shroud society’s hypocrisy for the sake of ‘decency’.

 Born in 1912 in a village in Ludhiana district of undivided Punjab of British India, Manto had Kashmiri origins but grew up speaking Punjabi.
 He began his career as a translator of Russian and French works into Urdu, briefly studied at the Aligarh Muslim University, and thereafter began to write short stories, essays, radio plays and even screenplays.
 He frequently wrote stories around those who were at the margins of the society — prostitutes, alcoholics and criminals — and humanised them, which was uncommon, radical and nonconformist in those days.
 There was a greater sincerity, he felt, in the life of a prostitute than in the lives of so called respectable people who lives behind several veils of hypocrisy.
 This understandably didn’t go down well many, who accused him of writing ‘lewd’ literature.
 Manto faced lawsuits a total of six times over charges of obscenity in the colonial state as well as later in independent Pakistan — in one of which he was convicted and forced to pay a fine of Rs 300.

-As India (and Pakistan) draws closer to the 70th anniversary of independence, Manto remains unforgettable for his irreverent writing, holding up a mirror to the society in especially ugly times.
+Even after all these years, Manto remains unforgettable for his irreverent writing and for holding up a mirror to the society in especially ugly times.
 In response to his critics, he famously said, “If you find my stories ugly, the society you are living in is dirty.
 With my stories I only expose the truth”.